inoahdev/tbd/README.md

                    Two modes exist for recursing:
                        once, Recurse only the top-level directory.
 This is the default case for recursing all,  Recurse both the top-level directory and sub-directories

-        --macho,   Specify that the file provided should only be parsed if it is a mach-o file.
-                   This option can be used to limit the filetypes parsed while recursing --dsc,     Specify that the file provided should only be parsed if it is a dyld-shared-cache file.
-                   This option can be used to limit the filetypes parsed while recursing Both --macho and --dsc may be provided to indicate that both filetypes should be parsed while recursing This is however the default behavior, and therefore redundant.
-                   Providing both --macho and --dsc when not recursing is supported for indicating the filetype of the provided file

 Outputting options:
 Usage: tbd -o [options] path